apache/dubbo-website/content/en/docs3-v2/java-sdk/advanced-features-and-usage/observability/tracing.md

         </dependency>
 ```

-Thanks to the usage of [Micrometer Observations](https://micrometer.io/docs/observation) Dubbo got instrumented once, but depending on the setup will allow emission of metrics, tracer or other signals via custom `ObservationHandlers`.
-Please read this [this documentation](https://micrometer.io/docs/observation) for more information.
+Thanks to the usage of [Micrometer Observations](https://micrometer.io/) Dubbo got instrumented once, but depending on the setup will allow emission of metrics, tracer or other signals via custom `ObservationHandlers`.
+Please read the [documentation under docs/observation](https://micrometer.io) for more information.

 ## 2. Adding Micrometer Tracing Bridge To Your Project